peripress/peripress.github.io/README.md

 # peripress.github.io
-Main repo for the Periplus Collective's Anthologies
+This is the home for the Periplus Collective's Anthologies.